 One of the first things we noticed about properties for sale here in Merida was the floors.
 No kidding.
 Because many of the floors, even in the most humble of stores or homes, are covered with beautiful mosaico tiles.
 These tiles are made here in Merida, based on a technology brought here from Spain centuries ago.
 And as far as we know, the method and many of the designs haven’t changed much in the ensuing years.

-We had the pleasure of being invited into a small tile manufacturing company, called Pisos y Mosaicos La Peninsular, and allowed to photograph the process.
-We entered the old colonial building through the modest showroom, where they sell traditional mosaicos as well as new, factory-made tiles.
-Behind the front rooms is a large open warehouse, covered with a tin roof.
-Only two or three men work there in the back making the tiles on two presses, while stacks and stacks of tiles sit out to dry.
+Many years ago, we had the pleasure of being invited into a small tile manufacturing company, called Pisos y Mosaicos La Peninsular, and allowed to photograph the process.
+At the front of the old colonial building in the south of Merida is the large and impressive showroom, where they sell traditional mosaicos as well as new, factory-made tiles.
+Behind the front rooms is a large open warehouse.
+Only a handful of men work there in the back making the tiles on two presses, while stacks and stacks of tiles sit out to dry.

 The men start by pouring a thick wet sandy concrete into a square mold.
 The design mold is then set on top of the concrete, and colored pottery slip is poured into the different areas of the mold according to the design.
 This is all done very quickly.
 The package is then pressed by an old, oily, noisy hydraulic press for less than a minute, and then spit out on the other side.
-The end result is a 20 cm by 20 cm tile that is about an inch thick and quite heavy and costs between 80 cents and three dollars retail.
+The end result is a 20 cm by 20 cm tile that is about an inch thick and quite heavy.
+The tile costs between $.80 and three dollars USD retail.
 One side is concrete and the other side is colored and designed.
 The colors at this stage are muted.
 The tile is carefully picked up and stacked with its brothers and left to dry for a few weeks.
 When it is thoroughly dry, it will be laid into a floor and then polished to bring out the bright colors.
-These tiles, to our surprise, are never baked or heated except by pressure.
+These tiles, to our surprise, are never baked or heated.
+The only thing that hardens the ingredients is pure pressure and time.

 The tiles are sometimes called “pasta tiles”, perhaps for the paste-like nature of the ingredients.
 They are ubiquitous in the colonial homes of Merida and are one reason why these homes are so charming and attractive to renovate.
 Of course, if you buy a house whose tiles have been removed, (to make way for modern, white tiles, which native Yucatecans seem to think are more desirable for some reason), you can buy and install new ones.